Downloading the 3 RFCLB Workbooks

 Is your software for RF-System design suitable to analyze this example?

-The transmission line with complex characteristic impedance Zo implies a loss between input power P1 and output power P2.
 The example (values selected for simplicity) can identify software design-tool limitations.
 What would be the power-loss obtained by your software tool?
-Is the loss either 1.05dB; or 0.74dB; or 0.35dB; or a different value?
+Is the loss either

 The actual loss is 0.35dB which is less than the matched line loss of 0.6dB for the 100 feet long Feed Line.
-One might wonder if, or why, such result is correct, or why a software tool might obtain a different (wrong) result.
-The following tool can provide insight and is a general end-to-end loss-calculator for RF Feed Lines.
+One might wonder if, or why, the value of 0.35dB is correct, or

 The Microsoft Excel® Workbook RF Transmission Line Loss Calculator is available for download as zip-File (1.7MB) including auxiliary files.
+Please, consider the following:

-The Workbook requires Excel 2016, or higher, or Microsoft 365 on PC-Windows.
+- The Workbook requires Excel 2016, or higher, or Microsoft 365 on PC-Windows.
 It applies VBA-Macros; therefore, it is incompatible with Macintosh Systems.

-The file has been verified to be virus-free.
-If preferred, the user can subject the downloaded file to local anti-virus software.
-(In Microsoft Office, macros from the Internet will be blocked by default.
-For steps to take to allow VBA macros, please consult the Microsoft article, 28/02/2023.
-An easy approach to unblock a downloaded file, is described here: Unblock.)
+In Microsoft Office, macros from the Internet will be blocked by default.
+For steps to take to allow VBA macros, please consult this Microsoft article.
+An easy approach to unblock a downloaded file, is described here: Unblock.

 Download: TLine_Loss_Calc_R161.zip

-• Latest Revision:
+- Latest Revision:

 Rev. 1.6.1beta October 6, 2023